Managing data consistency in a microservice architecture using Sagas - Implementing an orchestration-based saga

 As I described in part 2, an orchestration-based saga has an orchestrator that tells the saga’s participants what to do.
 The saga orchestrator communicates with the participants using request/asynchronous response-style interaction.
 To execute a saga step, it sends a command message to a participant telling it what operation to perform.
 After the saga participant has performed the operation, it sends a reply message to the orchestrator.
 The orchestrator then processes the reply message and determines which saga step to perform next.

-For example, the following diagram shows the flow for the orchestration-based Create Order Saga.
+For example, the following diagram shows the flow for the orchestration-based Create Order Saga

 The flow is as follows:

-2. The saga orchestrator creates an Order in the PENDING state
+orchestrator - The saga orchestrator creates an

-5. It then sends back a reply message indicating the outcome
+attempts to reserve credit - It then sends back a reply message indicating the outcome

 Implementing an orchestration-based saga